-The EEB, in collaboration with ZMWG, and funding from the Swedish Society for Nature Conservation (SSNC) started a global NGO campaign.
+The ZMWG has started this global NGO campaign, with financial support from the Swedish Society for Nature Conservation (SSNC) via the European Environmental Bureau (EEB).
 The focus of the campaign is in support of national government efforts to ban the manufacture, import, export and use of mercury-added cosmetics (with mercury content of 1 part per million.)
 This effort is in line with the Minamata Convention provisions in general support of listed product bans.
 The campaign started in 2017 and will be continuing until 2020.

 In the framework of the project, a ZMWG skin-lightening cream working group has been formed.